-The order Apodiformes has two family representatives in Washington: swifts (Apodidae) and hummingbirds (Trochilidae) (BirdWeb 2024).
+The order Apodiformes has two family representatives in Washington: swifts (Apodidae) and hummingbirds (Trochilidae) (BirdWeb 2025; Cornell Lab of Ornithology 2025).
 Both families have birds with similar wing structures evolved for rapid movement, and they only have 10 tail feathers, whereas most other birds have 12 tail feathers.
-There are three swift species found in Washington; black swift (Cypseloides niger), Vaux's swift (Chaetura vauxi), and the white-throated swift (Aeronautes saxatalis), and they are all common (BirdWeb 2024).
-They tend to both forage and nest in groups, and they are fast birds that forage for insects in the air.
+There are three swift species found in Washington; black swift (Cypseloides niger), Vaux's swift (Chaetura vauxi), and the white-throated swift (Aeronautes saxatalis), and they are all common (BirdWeb 2025; Cornell Lab of Ornithology 2025).
+Nesting and breeding grounds can range from forested areas near rivers (particularly on damp cliffs or behind waterfalls), snags found in old-growth forests, and sea cliffs (BirdWeb 2025).
+They tend to nest in cavities and crevices that are not easily disturbed, and they build nests that stick to their preferred location with their saliva.
+They typically forage for insects in the air and nest in groups.
 Swifts can fly long distances from their breeding grounds to forage.
 Foraging habitat can range from the open air over shrubsteppe, grasslands, wetlands, ponderosa pines near cliffs, lakes, rivers, forests, and mountainous areas.
-Nesting and breeding grounds can range from forested areas near rivers (particularly on damp cliffs or behind waterfalls), snags found in old-growth forests, and sea cliffs (BirdWeb 2024).
-They tend to nest in cavities and crevices that are not easily disturbed, and they build nests that stick to their preferred location with their saliva.

-There are eight species of hummingbirds that have been seen in Washington, though four of those species have very infrequent sightings and are not commonly found.
-Species that can be found include the black-chinned hummingbird (Archilochus alexandri), Anna's hummingbird (Calypte anna), Calliope hummingbird (Stellula calliope), and rufous hummingbird (Selasphorus rufus).
+There are eight species of hummingbirds found in Washington, though four of those species have very infrequent sightings and are not commonly found.
+Common species include the black-chinned hummingbird (Archilochus alexandri), Anna's hummingbird (Calypte anna), Calliope hummingbird (Stellula calliope), and rufous hummingbird (Selasphorus rufus).
 Hummingbirds have a unique flight style that allows them to hover in one spot, fly backwards, or fly forwards.
-The Anna's hummingbird can be found year-round, and the other three Washington hummingbird species migrate south for the winter (BirdWeb 2024).
+The Anna's hummingbird can be found year-round, and the other three Washington hummingbird species migrate south for the winter (BirdWeb 2025; Cornell Lab of Ornithology 2025).
+Their habitats include forest edges, subalpine shrubby habitats, ponderosa pine zones, near wetlands, and riparian zones (BirdWeb 2025).
 Hummingbirds feed on insects, arthropods, nectar, sap, and sugar water from human-provided hummingbird feeders.
-Their habitats can range from forest edges, residential areas, subalpine shrubby habitats, ponderosa pine zones, near wetlands, and in riparian zones (BirdWeb 2024).

-The belted kingfisher (Megaceryle alcyon) is the only kingfisher species that can be found in Washington.
+The belted kingfisher (Megaceryle alcyon) is the only kingfisher species is found in Washington.
 Their foraging and nesting habitat consists of shorelines and wetlands in both salt and freshwater environments, and they predominantly eat fish, amphibians, and crayfish.
-They create their nests in burrows within sandy banks (BirdWeb 2024).
+They create their nests in burrows within sandy banks (BirdWeb 2025).

-There are thirteen woodpecker species considered to be found in Washington, though one of those (the yellow-bellied sapsucker [Sphyrapicus varius]) is considered to be an accidental visitor to the state and is uncommonly found (BirdWeb 2024).
-Woodpeckers are adapted to climb trees and find food within the wood of trees.
-Woodpeckers typically eat insects but will also eat acorns, nuts, seeds, sap, nectar, berries, and fruits.
+There are 13 woodpecker species found in Washington, though one of those (the yellow-bellied sapsucker [Sphyrapicus varius]) is not regularly observed and is considered to be an accidental visitor to the state (BirdWeb 2025; Cornell Lab of Ornithology 2025).
+Woodpecker habitat ranges from forested riversides, ponderosa pine forests, Garry oak stands, mixed forests, mountainous areas, old-growth forests, and residential areas (BirdWeb 2025).
+Woodpeckers typically eat insects, but they also eat acorns, nuts, seeds, sap, nectar, berries, and fruits.
 Many woodpecker species are monogamous, and they create their nests by excavating nest cavities that are then lined with woodchips.
-Woodpecker habitat ranges from forested riversides, ponderosa pine forests, Garry oak stands, mixed forests, mountainous areas, old-growth forests, and residential areas (BirdWeb 2024).